Machine Learning for Retail Sales Forecasting — Feature Engineering

 III.
 Conclusion and next steps

-This analysis will be based on the M5 Forecasting dataset of Walmart stores sales records (Link).
+This analysis will be based on the M5 Forecasting dataset of Walmart store sales records.

 • 1,913 days for the training set and 28 days for the evaluation set